 Sitting and practice-oriented discussion, suitable for beginners, as well as engaged practitioners.

-Friday Morning Meditation & Yoga 10 am – 12:15 pm with Dana DePalma and Ashley Sharp and others
+Friday Morning Meditation & Yoga 10 am – 12:15 pm with Dana DePalma and Ashley Sharp or other guest teachers

 An hour of mindful yoga suitable for all levels, followed by meditation and a dharma talk and discussion.

 2nd Friday of each month, 7:30 - 9:30 pm with Kevin Griffin or other teachers

 This group explores the intersection of recovery with Buddhist Teachings and practices.
 We welcome all people who identify with any of the full range of addictions, from substances, to behaviors, to habitual thought and emotional patterns.
 This is not a 12 Step group, but we look to ways that members of that community can support each other on the path of recovery.
 Each gathering begins with a period of guided meditation and new meditators are welcome.
 There is time for discussion about meditation practice and each month a recovery/dharma theme will be discussed.